CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 ### Seam Painting

-If you press the (icon) icon you can controll where each layer of the print starts and ends, creating a small slightly visible seam.
+If you press the (icon) icon you can control where each layer of the print starts and ends, creating a small slightly visible seam.

 Image